Part 1 - Introduction To OAuth

 • Facebook has no way of differentiating between you and Strava since Strava is using the same username and password that you are using to login.

 Yikes!
-By solving the connection problem, we seem to have made quite a mess!
+By solving the connection problem for Strava to post on your Facebook account on your behalf, we seem to have made quite a mess!
 We can do better!

 Strava can post to any facebook account using it's all powerful token!